vishalgautamm/graphQL/README.md

 ### When we start to nest data, things get really weird.

 #### Restful Conventions
-* is talking about very common URLs and HTTP method types that we use for these very common operations of manipulating data
+* is talking about very common URLs and HTTP method types that we use for these very common operations of manipulating data.
 * They are not a  hard coded set of rules - they are used conventions that we tend to see in different frameworks and in different languages
 * These rules start to break down once you start to get to a very heavily nested or heavily related data.
 A more complex example: